Holby City

 Gazza, one of the Australian deaf bloggers who inhabits at The Rebuttal, posted a strong critique made by Michael Uniake, which examined the existing medical viewpoint of cochlear implants and highlighting their intransigence leads to an unhealthy legacy on the well-being of the deaf people, at large.
 One eminent doctor, Dr Bruce Shepherd, made a public statement that cochlear implants is the ONLY route to happiness and becoming a productive member of the society.
 I feel that insensitive statement will prove extremely unhelpful on the back of the hard work of Deaf professionals and campaignersRead More »Eternal Sunshine of the Cochlear Mind

 Deaf people have serious difficulties accessing basic healthcare services and their needs are being ignored.
-Thirty per cent of deaf people in the UK are… Read More »Signing would greatly improve deaf people’s GP experiences
+Thirty per cent of deaf people in the UK are unemployed, permanently sick or disabled, according to the 2009 GP… Read More »Signing would greatly improve deaf people’s GP experiences

 London, England – The UK’s Teletext analog TV text service is to close next year – two years ahead of schedule, leaving large parts of the UK population without subtitling for the hard of hearing.Read More »Deaf hit by end of TV subtitling service